simizicee/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hello, there.

-I am a fifth year Ph.D. student in Agricultural and Consumer Economics at University of Illinois.
-Placeholder.
+I am a Ph.D. candidate in Agricultural and Applied Economics at the University of Illinois.
+My research interests focus on issues related to parks, outdoor recreation, and adaptation to climate change and extreme events.
+I’m currently working to understand how tourists perceive and respond to raging wildfires and wildfire smoke in national parks.
+My research frequently explores the use of interesting geospatial data and leverages the tools of causal inference and machine learning.

 {{< icon name="download" pack="fas" >}} You can download my {{< staticref "media/demo_resume.pdf" "newtab" >}}CV here{{< /staticref >}}.